 Predating the transatlantic telegraph, mariners had little information about ice conditions at that time.
 At best, they received details from arriving ships.
 Despite severe ice warnings, the John Rutledge departed Liverpool for New York when it struck an iceberg in the North Atlantic.
 Not only was Nye the sole survivor of his ship, but of a season that claimed 830 lives early that year, which according to Murphy, was among the most tragic for decades to come.
 "The Fifth Boat" by historians David and Jeanne Heidler is an excellent summary of Nye's survival story and rescue from lifeboat No. 5.

 Murphy wrote an article, entitled: "Long before the Titanic, another tragedy in 'Ice Alley' helped change Atlantic crossings."
 The U.S. Nautical Magazine and Naval Journal cited the John Rutledge and other lost ships along with Nye’s accounts to support the requirement for watertight compartments on U.S. vessels.
 As a result, some shipbuilders began making the safety modifications.
 It was a step forward and Nye was largely responsible.
 As a relative, this sets my heart aglow despite the fact that "It finally took the loss of the Titanic, decades later, to force sweeping rules for bulkheads and water-blocking chambers in all U.S. ships," as Murphy reminds us.
+Nye's survival should have prevented the Titanic catastrophe, but the greed and negligence of shipbuilders prevailed.
 Listen to the 2018 podcast, "In the 1850s, navigating Ice Alley was deadly for ships" by Retropod Host Mike Rosenwald.